 You will also find multiple references to these trees in multiple scriptures.
 Its beautifully fragrant wood is perhaps why the tree was often used while making buildings in Israel.
 It is believed that King David used Lebanon Cedar for building his palaces.
 Similarly, Solomon is believed to have used this tree for building his temple and palace.

 10. Eastern White Cedar

-This is light brown colored soft Cedar Wood that is primarily found in the North-Eastern parts of the US and the Southern Parts of Canada.
+This light brown soft Cedar Wood is primarily found in the Northeastern parts of the US and the Southern Parts of Canada.
 Like several other trees belonging to the same species, the Eastern White Cedar is known to treat asthma, a range of convulsions, and instances of miscarriage.

 11. Incense Cedar